Pathology core facility

-The Core Pathology is a self funding, CPA accredited department and is a fee-for-service facility providing Histopathology services to members of Queen Mary University of London and other academic institutes, as well as providing a diagnostic service to the private sector (for more details on the diagnostic service please see tab).
+The Core Pathology is a self funding, CPA-accredited department and is a fee-for-service facility providing histopathology services to members of Queen Mary University of London and other academic institutes, as well as providing a diagnostic service to the private sector (for more details on the diagnostic service please see tab below).

-The current staff are all Biomedical Scientists, specialists in histological techniques and are HCPC registered.
+The current staff are all biomedical scientists, specialists in histological techniques and are HCPC-registered.
 They can provide the technical expertise and resources to cover the full range of histopathological techniques.
 Tuition is also offered in all aspects of histopathological technique as well as supervision and use of facilities once trained.
-It is also able to advise on costing when submitting grants that contain a histopathology element and we recommend that prospective users visit the facility when planning their grant applications.
+The facility is also able to advise on costing when submitting grants that contain a histopathology element and we recommend that prospective users visit the facility when planning their grant applications.

 Each year our reputation for high quality work is spread further in the academic community as researchers move on to new positions resulting in the facility collaborating on projects with:

-All work for the Core Pathology Department is now requested through an online ordering system hosted by I-Labs.
+All work for the Core Pathology department is now requested through an online ordering system hosted by I-Labs.
 The link below will take you to the relevant site.
-If you are a internal user then you will be able to log on with your QMUL ID; if you are a external user then you will be required to set up an account and I-Labs will issue you with log in details.
+If you are an internal user then you will be able to log on with your Queen Mary ID; if you are an external user then you will be required to set up an account and I-Labs will issue you with log in details.